mitdbg/datascienceclass/spring_2022/lab_1/README.md

 In this query, we first compute the table of excellent ratings and the table of movies using the construct `WITH table_name(column_names...)
 AS (query)`.
 We then perform the join using these temporary tables.

 #### 5. Window Functions
-Whereas groupby aggregations allow to aggregate partitions of the data, window functions allow to perform computations on each partition without aggregating the data.
+Whereas groupby aggregations let us aggregate partitions of the data, window functions allow us to perform computations on each partition without aggregating the data.

 For example, suppose that for every given year, we wanted to assign a rank to the set of excellent movies according to their ratings.
 While groupbys allow to partition by year, they can only compute aggregate data for each year; they cannot assign individual ranks to each row within a partition.
 We need window functions for this task.